What is palliative care?

 About palliative care

 Palliative care can help people of any age who are living with a serious illness.
-This includes heart, kidney, liver and lung disease, cancer, dementia and other neurological illnesses.
-It can be provided at any time following diagnosis with a serious illness.
-Palliative care can be received along with other treatments to cure or control a disease.
+This includes heart, kidney, liver or lung disease; cancer; dementia; and other neurological illnesses.
+You may receive it at any time following diagnosis, along with other treatments to cure or control a disease.

-Palliative care may be provided by the existing health care team or support may be requested from palliative care specialists.
-The palliative care team may include doctors, nurses, social workers, physio- and occupational therapists, spiritual care providers, paramedics and other professionals, in addition to a person’s family and friends.
+Your existing healthcare team may provide palliative care, or you may ask for support from palliative care specialists.
+Your palliative care team may include doctors, nurses, social workers, physio- and occupational therapists, spiritual care providers, paramedics and other professionals, in addition to your family and friends.

 How to receive palliative care